Getting started with 3D printing

 3. Print

-Until you are trained to use the 3D printers you will need someone at TAP lab to help you.
+Until you are trained and licensed to use the 3D printers at TAP lab you will need someone to do this part with you.